ibm-cloud-docs/discovery-data/tutorial-assistant-fred.md

     ![Shows a preview of the assistant where the test question is answered](images/tut-convo-test-3.png)

+Congratulations!
+You successfully created an assistant that can answer questions about economic topics by retrieving information from working papers that are available from the US Federal Research Economic Data website.

 ### Next steps
 {: #tutorial-convo-next}

-You created a draft environment in which your assistant is connected to a search extension.
+The assistant that you created and connected to a search extension is available from the Draft environment.
 Next, you can publish your assistant to a production environment and deploy it.
 There are a variety of methods you can use to deploy the assistant.
 For more information, see [Overview: Previewing and publishing](/docs/watson-assistant?topic=watson-assistant-publish-overview){: external}.